Around Our Work Sites

 At Exhibition, the station has been handed over to Queensland Rail, with the station now available for special events at the RNA showgrounds, including the Ekka.

-At Yeerongpilly, station reopened to customers on Monday February 17 after a full accessibility upgrade.
+At Yeerongpilly, the station reopened to customers earlier this year after a full accessibility upgrade.
+Some minor works continue within the rail corridor and adjacent to the station.

 Train Stabling Facilities and Rail